SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

     cd graph-apis
     ```

-1. Create a new solution by running the Yeoman SharePoint Framework Generator:
+1. Create a new project by running the Yeoman SharePoint Generator from within the new directory you created:

     ```console
     yo @microsoft/sharepoint
     ```

-1. When prompted, enter the following values (*select the default option for all prompts omitted below*):

-    - **What is your solution name?**: graph-apis
+    The Yeoman SharePoint Generator will prompt you with a series of questions.
+For all questions, accept the default options except for the following questions:

     - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: Yes
     - **Which type of client-side component to create?**: WebPart
-    - **What is your Web part name?**: MyFirstGraphWebPart
     - **Which framework would you like to use?**: No JavaScript framework

     At this point, Yeoman installs the required dependencies and scaffolds the solution files.
 Creation of the solution might take a few minutes.
 Yeoman scaffolds the project to include your **MyFirstGraphWebPart** web part as well.